efa/Wilderland/README.md

 (4) - Obtaining the game files
 ==============================
 The actual game files (ZX Spectrum binaries) you need to run WL are NOT included in the WL download package for copyright reasons.
+Current Wilderland look for a local Hobbit binary, if cannot find it, will try to download from the web address configured in WLconfig.txt

-You may get them from various abandonware websites like 'World of Spectrum' [2].
+Optionally you may get them from various abandonware websites like 'World of Spectrum' [2].
 I hereby explicitly prohibit the distribution of 'Wilderland' together with the Hobbit binaries!